marrlab/DomainLab/docs/doc_benchmark.md

 An example can be found in [demo_hyperparameter_sampling.yml](https://github.com/marrlab/DomainLab/blob/master/examples/yaml/demo_hyperparameter_sampling.yml).
 We offer two sampling techniques, random hyperparameter sampling and grid search.
 Each technique offers the following distributions to sample from:
+- `categorical` distribution.
+For each parameter the user can specify:
-- `categorical` distribution type: a list of valid values for a hyperparameter can be specified
+  - `values`: a list of valid values
+  - `datatype`: the datatype of the list elements
 - `uniform` and `loguniform` distribution.
 The user must define the following for each hyperparameter (mandatory):
   - `mean`: mean of normal distribution (float)